maritaca-ai/maritalk-api/README.md

 # Introduction
-MariTalk is a chatbot specially trained to understand well Portuguese.
+MariTalk is a chatbot that has been specially trained to understand Portuguese well.
 This repository contains the code and documentation explaining how to use the MariTalk API.

 # Usage Example
 This Google Colab contains an example showing how to use the API, which is similar to ChatGPT's API:

 [Google Colab Example](https://colab.research.google.com/drive/13tieiQdQqYDQGHI8aLtlqoBWMpJ2elyo?usp=sharing)

-# API docs
 You can find more details about the API at https://chat.maritaca.ai/docs

 # Technical Aspects